chasembowers/crypto-trader/README.md

 ![alt tag](https://raw.githubusercontent.com/chasembowers/crypto-trader/master/3_lag.png)

-## Local Database

-Historical candlestick data is downloaded/streamed to a local SQL database using the 'ccxt' cryptocurrency API library.
-An example of this can be found in 'download_candles.py'.

-## Predict
+## Prediction

 An example of live prediction can be found in 'predict.py'. 'download_candles.py' must be running in a separate thread.
-Each time a new candle is streamed to the local database, a probability distribution over the price one minute in the future is printed in the following form:
+Each time a new candle is streamed to the local database, a probability distribution over the price one minute in the future is printed as a list of DistributionBins.
+DistributionBins are printed as 'DistributionBin<lower,mean,upper>(prob)', where 'lower'/'upper' are lower/upper bounds on price, 'mean' is an expected value of price given that the price falls in that bin, and 'prob' is the probability that the price will fall in that bin.

 ```
 [DistributionBin<0.0,9431.38853925509,9446.23966>(0.004693331982555838), DistributionBin<9446.23966,9461.434238012913,9465.17>(0.4824197677209406), DistributionBin<9465.17,9469.044872569932,9484.10034>(0.5082717689732247), DistributionBin<9484.10034,9493.683703288838,inf>(0.00461513132327911)]
 ```

+## Local Database

+Historical candlestick data is downloaded/streamed to a local SQL database using the 'ccxt' cryptocurrency API library.
+An example of this can be found in 'download_candles.py'.

 ## Next Steps